 - 9.8.1 The interests of victim privacy and public transparency will often be at odds.
-This will be balanced by 7(insert how the discrepancy will be handled). - 9.8.2 Donated funds shall be characterized accurately at the time of solicitation to ensure compliance with donor intent.
+This will be balanced by (insert how the discrepancy will be handled). - 9.8.2 Donated funds shall be characterized accurately at the time of solicitation to ensure compliance with donor intent.

-- 9.8.2.1 This includes specifying whether all donated funds will go directly to victims or if some funding will be designated to support community initiatives and service agency expenses not covered by other funding sources. - 9.8.3 All incident-related information shall be funneled through the incident PIO in accordance with the procedures described in Chapter 6. - 9.8.4 The following outlets may be used to inform the public of current needs and proper donation channels.
+- 9.8.2.1 This includes specifying whether all donated funds will go directly to victims or if some funding will be designated to support community initiatives and service agency expenses not covered by other funding sources. - 9.8.3 All incident-related information shall be funneled through the incident PIO in accordance with the procedures described in Best Practice 6. - 9.8.4 The following outlets may be used to inform the public of current needs and proper donation channels.

-36Outlet Type (e.g., social media, TV, newspaper, etc.) 36 Outlet Name 36 Outlet POC Name 36 Outlet Contact Information
+36Outlet Type (e.g., social media, TV, newspaper, etc.) Outlet Name Outlet POC Name Outlet Contact Information

-- 9.8.5 Fraud alerts and consumer protection announcements should be included in public communications related to financial donations. - 9.8.6 Should individuals or corporations have questions regarding donations, they will be directed to contact 40(insert email, phone number, agency, etc.).
+- 9.8.5 Fraud alerts and consumer protection announcements should be included in public communications related to financial donations. - 9.8.6 Should individuals or corporations have questions regarding donations, they will be directed to contact (insert email, phone number, agency, etc.).

-Chapter 10: Memorials and Special Events
+Best Practice 10: Memorials and Special Events

-Best Practice #10: Memorials and Special Events
+Best Practice #10 Memorials and Special Events all aite at heat alough an analysis alough the stars

+first 2-4 weeks after an inc

+Considerations Questions

-This section focuses on spontaneous memorial sites that develop and special events that occur within the first 2-4 weeks after an inc Considerations l .
-Diam'r.
-Questions Planning Considerations Memorials, vigils, and other special events may be very spontaneous and require flexibility and rapid response by the community to ensure safety.
+Planning Considerations Memorials, vigils, and other special events may be very spontaneous and require flexibility and rapid response by the community to ensure safety.
 This is especially true for dignitary visits, which are likely to include state and federal officials.
 Jurisdiction should include the proper departments and agencies (e.g., law enforcement, emergency management, victim services, public works, Department of Transportation, public health, public information officers, and elected officials).
 The media and the public often inundate funerals and memorials.
 Spontaneous memorials near the incident site will result in significant numbers of cards, items, and photos at the location.
 These need to be protected.
 You can't save everything from the memorial sites; organic materials can't be saved, paper items blow away, fragile items are sometimes broken, and larger items may be a public hazard.
 Manage items to allow for consideration of possible inclusion in a permanent memorial.
 Memorial items that are left to honor a specific victim should be offered to the victim's family.
 Law enforcement tributes with lights and sirens, church bells ringing, and 21-gun salutes may re-traumatize victims.
 Which departments and agencies should be included in the planning process for memorials and special events?
 Who will serve as the lead for planning memorials and special events?
 What liability issues arise from conducting memorials and special events, including visiting the incident site?
 How might the jurisdiction manage items left at spontaneous memorial sites?